-Magill appealed to Marriott’s claims department, but was told that the property is located in “a bad neighborhood” and that per its adhesion contract, which he agrees to when he parks in its lot, the company is not responsible.
+Magill appealed to Marriott’s claims department, but they told him that the property is located in “a bad neighborhood” and that, according to its adhesion contract, which he agrees to when he parks in its lot, the company does not accept responsibility.

 Would Marriott at least cover his $500 deductible, he asked.
 No, but it reimbursed the $38 for the meals and drinks while he waited in its lobby.

 “I paid to park in a secure lot and feel that the Marriott Corporation should take some responsibility in this situation,” he says.

 I agree with Magill.
 If it was obvious that the two companies involved, Miami Marriott and Simple Airport Parking, were unwilling to accept liability for theft in their “secured” parking lot, Magill might have reconsidered his purchase.
 He might have taken a taxi to the airport instead of driving his Infiniti.
 Describing its parking lot as “secure” suggested that the hotel would protect his car and be liable if something happened to it. (

 I contacted Marriott on his behalf.
 A representative called him back and promised to “see what she could do.”
 Then he got another call, repeating Marriott’s claim.

 “She said they are not responsible for anything that happens to a car parked in their lot, and there is nothing else that can be done,” he says.
 (Here’s how to find the best hotel at the most affordable rate.)

 The damage to his Infiniti is pretty severe, by the way.
 The total repair bill came to more than $9,000.